Lei-Tin/CTerm/README.md

 The `Makefile` is provided, simply call `make cterm` or `make` in the current directory.

+The `Makefile` is configured to work on Bash by default.

+If you are using zsh (default shell on Mac), please compile with `make cterm_zsh`.

+After compiling, you can copy the executables `cterm` and `ct` into `/usr/bin` or `/bin` or any other location in your PATH for easy execution.

 # Usage

 Run `cterm --help` or `cterm -h` to obtain the manual.